cavok-ky/git/README.md

-# git - Summarize how to use git
+# Git - Summarize how to use git